PhD in Regional Planning

 Synthesis Papers: Two literature review papers that demonstrate the students’ mastery of the existing schools of thought within two distinct areas of planning research.
 These papers focus on critiquing and synthesizing prior research and identifying gaps and research opportunities.

-Qualifying Examination or Qualifying Research Paper: A written and oral examination taken, or a research paper written, after completing the required coursework and synthesis papers, and ideally within three months after the end of the student’s fourth semester.
-The qualifying exam tests a student’s ability to integrate materials from the courses in planning theory, research methods and design, and the specialization and apply them to advanced research questions.
-The qualifying paper demonstrates the student’s capacity to design, conduct, and communicate original scholarly research.
-The exam or the paper assesses whether a student is ready to participate in scholarly discussions, be admitted to candidacy, and be invited to submit a dissertation proposal.
+Qualifying Examination: Students will participate in their qualifying exam after completing the required coursework and two synthesis papers, and ideally within three months after the end of the student’s fourth semester.
+The qualifying exam tests a student's ability to integrate materials from the courses in planning theory, research methods and design, and the specialization and apply them to advanced research questions.
+The qualifying exam has a written and an oral component.
+The written component of the qualifying exam could be satisfied through a Qualifying Written Exam (QWE) where student responds to set questions posed by the examining committee or through a Qualifying Research Paper (QRP) where the student demonstrates capacity to integrate theory and appropriate methods to design, conduct, and communicate original scholarly resarch.
+The QWE or the QRP assesses whether a student is ready to participate in scholarly discussions and be invited to submit a dissertation proposal.

 Dissertation Proposal Defense/Preliminary Examination: The oral examination of the written proposal for dissertation research.
 Students must complete all non-thesis course and examination requirements and remove all excused and deferred grades (other than thesis courses) before the oral examination.